-This is one that I’ve really seen in action when interviewing our Tastemakers and Stylemakers through the years: when I ask close-ended questions that can be answered with a “Yes” or “No,” not only are the answers yawn-inducing, I also walk away feeling like I didn’t learn anything of substance about the other person.
+This is one that I’ve really seen in action when interviewing our Tastemakers and Wake Up Call talent through the years.
+When I ask close-ended questions that can be answered with a “Yes” or “No,” not only are the answers yawn-inducing, I also walk away feeling like I didn’t learn anything of substance about the other person.

 Restrain the urge to interrupt.

-What’s your favorite question to ask someone who you’re trying to get to know better?
+What’s your favorite question to ask someone you’re trying to get to know better?